MADLABatUCI/target-intercept-collab-ai/README.md

 | 10        | bottom-feeder | divide |

 To see which agent you are currently playing with, access the console logs in the your browser's developer settings.
+To do this, press __F12__ in Windows or __fn + F12__ in MacOS.

 <h4>Default Ordering of AI Agents and Max Targets</h4>